nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 - TF2: now supported

 # Newly added
-- Update syntax to stable SM 1.11 (since SM 1.11 is now the stable branch for sourcemod.
-Any error that cause with SM 1.10 will be no longer supported).
+Pinned: SM 1.11 is now the stable branch for sourcemod.
+Any error that cause with SM 1.10 will be no longer supported

+- Added !rsloadout to reset current loadout for client (All items will be unequipped).
+- Better sync between store_equipment and store_items table for expired items.
+- Added !voucher <item_name/uid> and !createitemvoucher <item_name/uid> Root admin command for creating specified items.

 # zephyrus-store (compatible with SM 1.11).
 My rewritten zephyrus store

-Store system is mainly support for CS:GO.
+Store system is mainly supported for CS:GO.

 P/S: Note.
-Store mainly supported for csgo, any others game (css, l4d2) may have some module that need to rework to be able to use.
+Store is mainly supported for csgo, any others game (css, l4d2) may have some module that need to rework to be able to use.
 I will rework any that needed and will store in `<game_name>_modules` folders.
 Check for it (if you see no item that store in that folder, which mean you need to install any you wish from the main scripting folder and test run if you may find any error.)

 # Modules that has preview support:
 - Player Skin (by zephyrus) [youtube](https://www.youtube.com/watch?v=pzkwoiB-jlo)